- Top

 - Material Issues 5

-Seven & i Group is building an organization in which diverse human resources are motivated to demonstrate their abilities and in which the company and employees can grow together by strengthening the linkage between management strategy and human resources strategy.
-In the entire Group, approximately 170,000 people work.
-Our workplace includes employees working short hours due to childcare and family care responsibilities, part-time employees, and non-Japanese employees.
-Seven & i Holdings supports the activities of this diverse workforce and strive to build work environments that enable employees to work with satisfaction.
-We also recognize that such an approach leads to the improvement of productivity and securing human resources and in turn to the improvement of customer satisfaction and generation of innovation, which are the wellspring of our competitiveness.
+Seven & i Group is building an organization in which diverse human resources are motivated to demonstrate their abilities and in which the company and employees can grow together by strengthening the linkage between management strategy and human resource policy.
+Employees with a diverse range of attributes, experience, and knowledge work at each of the Group's workplaces.
+Seven & i Holdings supports the activities of this diverse workforce and strives to build work environments that enable employees to work with satisfaction.
+We also recognize that such an approach leads to improved productivity and the securing of human resources and in turn to the improvement of customer satisfaction and generation of innovation, as well enhancing our competitiveness.

-To strengthen our diversity and inclusion activities, and especially initiatives relating to the promotion of the activities of women, in May 2021 we joined the 30% Club Japan and set a new target of raising the ratio of female executive officers to 30% by the end of February 2026.
+To promote DEI, Seven & i Holdings established the Diversity Promotion Project in 2012 and set five targets, including for the ratio of female managers.
+Thus, after establishing the promotion structure in FY2012, we have pursued various initiatives, such as those for the empowerment of women, a revision of personnel system operations, as well as initiatives to raise the awareness of management-level employees, support the balancing of work and family care responsibilities, and promote understanding of LGBTQ+ issues.
+To strengthen our DEI activities, and especially initiatives relating to the promotion of the activities of women, in May 2021 we joined the 30% Club Japan and set a new target of raising the ratio of female executive officers to 30% by the end of February 2026.
 At the same time, we have also reviewed working formats for greater productivity, focusing on rectifying long working hours, which have been a barrier to the further advancement of diverse human resources, and on achieving employee work-life balance.

 2.Encourage male employees to participate in housework and childcare